sdmlua/CIROH-DEVCON-2025/README.md

 7) Launch Jupyter Notebook from the terminal and upload **FIMserve.ipynb** (* You can do`pip install fimserve` after launching the notebook)

-***We will use the Jupyter Notebook for demonstration, but user can choose VS code as well***

 # In case of any installation problem in Local machine, User can use the Google Colab version of FIMserve

 **FIMserv in Google Colab** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1pXWiFKi_vWEq1jxfmFuXVYfDMmfXu0r2)

 ***Install QGIS/ARCGIS to visualize the flood raster.
-Notebook also provides the visualization capability, to use that user shoud have a valid Google Earth Engine Proect ID**
+The Notebook also provides the visualization capability, to use that user shoud have a valid Google Earth Engine Proect ID**

 For any queries, rerach out to : abaruah@ua.edu, sdhital@crimson.ua.edu